Overview

 Prerequisite(s): HOTE30

-Due to the global economy and increasingly diverse workplaces, the ability to communicate successfully across cultures is an essential skill and a critical factor for success as a manager.
-This course examines the intrinsic relationship between cultural diversity and communications, and how understanding and respecting cultural differences is key to improving effective communications.
-Through lectures, case studies, group discussions and in-class exercises, students explore and develop strategies to help them communicate competently in culturally diverse communities and workplaces.
+In this course, students examine the intrinsic relationship between cultural diversity and communications, and how understanding and respecting cultural differences is key to improving effective communications.
+Students explore and develop strategies to help them communicate competently in culturally diverse communities and workplaces.

-This course provides students with a solid foundation in the concept and promotion of culinary tourism.
-During lectures, case studies and class discussions you acquire the essential skills required for managing this industry sector's current issues and challenges.
-Students examine the factors affecting culinary tourism's popularity, profitability and sustainability as it evolves from niche market to mainstream status.
+In this course, students develop a solid foundation in the concept and promotion of culinary tourism.
+Learners acquire the essential skills required for managing this industry sector's current issues and challenges.
+Students examine the factors affecting culinary tourism's popularity, profitability, and sustainability as it evolves from niche market to mainstream status

 Prerequisite(s): HOTE13 + HOTE30

-This course introduces students to the varied components of tour operations.
+In this course, students learn the varied components of tour operations.
 An emphasis on the financial, logistic, marketing, and customer service elements of tour packing will be examined.
-Through lectures, group discussions, practical exercises and independent research students will develop a multi-day tour from design to promotion incorporating best practices in the industry and necessary steps for successful execution.
+Students develop a multi-day tour from design to promotion incorporating best practices in the industry and necessary steps for successful execution.

 Prerequisite(s); HOTE30

-This course introduces students to the segments of, and differences in, Heritage, Arts and Culture Tourism.
-Students explore in detail the economic and social benefits of a rich and vibrant heritage, arts and culture segment to Canada and recognize its importance to tourism and to the quality of life in our communities.
-Through lectures, classroom discussions, case studies, independent and group activities, students develop skills to plan heritage, arts and cultural experiences targeted to key visitor groups and attract funding opportunities.
+In this course, students learn the segments of, and differences in, Heritage, Arts, and Culture Tourism.
+Students explore in detail the economic and social benefits of a rich and vibrant heritage, arts, and culture segment to Canada and recognize its importance to tourism and to the quality of life in our communities.
+Students develop skills to plan heritage, arts, and cultural experiences targeted to key visitor groups and attract funding opportunities.

 Prerequisite(s): HOTE10 + HOTE30